adarshramiyer/TimeConverter/README.md

 # TimeConverter
-Converts times from different race distances to splits/extensions at the same pace
+Basic Java Project to convert times from different race distances to splits/extensions at the same pace